mollygibson/2014-08-11-wustl/novice/reproducible_workflow/index.md

 simple data, for which you can easily cacluclate by hand what the answer should be.

-5. Analyzing your data and getting to the really reproducible paper
+## 5. Analyze your data and get a really reproducible paper
 ----------------------------------------------------

+Ideally, every claim in the paper, and every figure in the paper will be supported by a full chain of custody.
+This will make the paper really reproducible

 Now that we have our core functions and tests in place, it's time to create the "button" for our push-button workflow - the `runall.py` script.
 The idea is